deablosf/dating-sim-temp/README.md

 Add a day cycle(DONE)
 Set up an emotion logging function
 Set up a emotion cool down.(DONE)
-Set up a function that checks all avaible characters to see if anyone is at the location you have arrived at.
+Set up a function that checks all avaible characters to see if anyone is at the location you have arrived at.(DONE) Add the ability to deal with multiple characters at the same location.

 Brown boy's name is: Uteki